iamRandy/projectSkillTree/README.md

-# project
+# Project_SkillTree
-Summer Project 2023 <br>
-Authors: Minh, Dhruv, Andy, Randy
+A Summer Project created and developed by Minh, Dhruv, Andy, Randy.